 Sometimes systems must be viewed from multiple perspectives.
 In understanding how a wheelbarrow works, for example, it makes sense to draw the individual parts, since each contributes differently to how it functions.
 But if we are considering how hard it will be to lift a wheelbarrow, we need to consider these entities as a single rigid object.
-Consequently, we extended sKEA to include group glyphs to handle such situations.
+Consequently, we extended sKEA to include group glyphs, which introduce a new entity to represent a selected set of entities, to handle such situations.